A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Introduction

 In this paper, we consider the problem of {\em approximating single-source shortest paths} (\sssp).
 In this problem, a node $s$ is marked as the {\em source node}, and the goal is for every node to know how far it is from $s$.
-The unweighted version -- the {\em breadth-first search tree} computation -- is one of the most basic tools in distributed computing, and is well known to require $\Theta(\diam)$ time (e.g. \cite{Peleg00_book}).
-In contrast, the only available solution for the weighted case is the distributed version of the Bellman-Ford algorithm \cite{Bellman58,Ford56}, which requires $O(n)$ time to compute an exact solution.
-In 2004, Elkin~\cite{Elkin04} raised the question whether distributed {\em approximation} algorithms can help improving this time complexity and showed that any $\alpha$-approximation algorithm requires $\Omega((n/\alpha)^{1/2}/\log n+\diam)$ time~\cite{Elkin06}.
-Das~Sarma~et~al.~\cite{DasSarmaHKKNPPW12} (building on \cite{PelegR00,KorKP13}) later strengthened this lower bound by showing that any $\poly(n)$-approximation (randomized) algorithm requires $\Omega(n^{1/2}/\log n+\diam)$ time.
+The unweighted version---the {\em breadth-first search tree} computation---is one of the most basic tools in distributed computing, and is well known to require $\Theta(\diam)$ time (see, e.g., \cite{Peleg00_book}).
+In contrast, the only available solution for the weighted case is the distributed version of the Bellman--Ford algorithm \cite{Bellman58,Ford56}, which takes $O(n)$ time to compute an exact solution.
+In 2004, Elkin~\cite{Elkin04} raised the question of whether distributed {\em approximation} algorithms can help in improving this time complexity and showed that any (randomized) $\alpha$-approximation algorithm requires $\Omega(\sqrt{n/(\alpha \log n))} + \diam)$ time~\cite{Elkin06}, which in particular means $\Omega(\sqrt{n / \log n} + \diam)$ time for any constant-factor approximation.
+Das~Sarma~et~al.~\cite{DasSarmaHKKNPPW12} (building on \cite{PelegR00,KorKP13}) later showed that even any (randomized) $\poly(n)$-approximation algorithm requires $\Omega(\sqrt{n} / \log n + \diam)$ time.
 This lower bound was later shown to hold even for quantum algorithms \cite{ElkinKNP14}.